KavyaHarigol/M2-EmbSys/Project/2_Architecture/Readme.md

 ![block](https://user-images.githubusercontent.com/98875082/155725641-6779b137-7698-4539-9184-6f6275339f2b.png)

-The Involuntary Railway Gate System is a simple embedded system which automatically opens and closes the gate at a railway level crossing.It includes IR Sensor, ARM Controller, stepper motor, LCD dispaly and buzzer/LED.
+The Involuntary Railway Gate System is a simple embedded system which automatically opens and closes the gate at a railway level crossing.It includes IR Sensor, MicroController, stepper motor, LCD dispaly and buzzer/LED.

 #### IR Sensor
 - An IR sensor is used to sense the arrival and departure of the train.
 An IR Sensor generally comprises two components: an IR Transmitter and an IR Receiver.
 An IR Transmitter is a device that emits IR Rays.
 Similarly, an IR Receiver is a device that detects the IR Rays.
 Photo Diodes are the most commonly used IR receivers.